daattali/beautiful-jekyll/README.md

 | [bkkkk.github.io](http://bkkkk.github.io) | Jacobo Blanco | Data scientist |
 | [chadchae.github.io](http://chadchae.github.io) | Chad Chae | Data analyst |
 | [trappmartin.github.io](http://trappmartin.github.io) | Martin Trapp | Machine learning researcher |

+### Credits

+This template was not made entirely from scratch.
+I would like to give special thanks to:
+- [Barry Clark](https://github.com/barryclark) and his project [Jekyll Now](https://github.com/barryclark/jekyll-now), from whom I've taken several ideas and code snippets, as well as some documenation tips.
+- [Iron Summit Media](https://github.com/IronSummitMedia) and their project [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from which I've used some design ideas and some of the templating code for posts and pagination.

+I'd also like to thank [Dr. Jekyll's Themes](http://drjekyllthemes.github.io/) for featuring Beautiful Jekyll in their Jekyll theme directory.

+### Contributions

+If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
+Any comments are welcome!

+If you do fork this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
+I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)

 ### Known limitations